AbhishekPednekar84/personal-blog-site/content/react-deployment.md

 Authors: Abhishek Pednekar
 Summary: Deploying a React application created with the `create-react-app` package
 Cover: /static/images/gradient-texture-cubes.jpg
+Description: Deploy a react website on a linux server provisioned by DigitalOcean

 In this post, you will deploy a React application created with the `create-react-app` package.
 Unlike a React application that is built from scratch, `create-react-app` does not require us to install packages like `babel` or `webpack`.
 It enables you to get up and running quickly with a basic React application, without a lot of setup work.
 You can then build on this foundation to develop a full-featured application.